 After being bugged by friends for quite some time, I now have an ethical fashion shopping guide for Toronto.
 This is my hometown after all, and it’s handy to have this post to send to people when they ask for store recommendations.
-I’m sure there are more boutiques to find locally or ethically made fashion, and definitely more vintage shops in the city, but those listed are the ones I frequent and recommend.
+I’m sure there are more boutiques where you can find locally or ethically-made fashion and definitely more vintage shops in the city, but those listed are the ones I frequent and recommend.
 New shops are also popping up all the time, and I’ve wandered into a few that stock locally made goods here and there.
 You might too.
 Recently, dress rental services have increased in Toronto, which is fantastic, and I’ve included all those places as well.
-If you have a fave ethical/sustainable shop in the city that’s not listed, please share in the comments below.

 If you’re a visitor to Toronto, the city is comprised of countless neighbourhoods and can be overwhelming, so I made a handy Google map at this bottom of this post that you can use on your phone to see what’s around you.